What is Response to Name in Childhood?

 Causes of Response to Name Issues

 - Autism spectrum disorder: Children with autism often have issues responding to their name from an early age.
 This tendency to not engage with others is an early warning sign of autism.
+Want to know if your child’s challenges are a sign of Autism Spectrum Disorder?
+Cadey courses are taught by licensed psychologists and walk you through the symptoms of autism and how they may present in your child.
+Sign up today

 - Social anxiety: Many children will be a little shy or nervous around peers, especially at a young age.
 However, most kids should be responding to their names.
 If you see this pattern, it is important to provide support